-Your users want answers in less than 10 seconds or they will leave your website without knowing what you provide.
+Your users want answers in less than 10 seconds.
+Otherwise, they will leave your website without knowing what you provide.

-I’ve put together five important benefits FAQ Bots offer you, so your website can keep users engaged and make you more money.
-And as a bonus, I’ve added some notes about live chat agents and chatbots (A.I. bots) so you get a good idea in where FAQ Bots live in the crowded and competitive space of bots.
+I’ve put together five important benefits FAQ Bots offer you so your website can keep users engaged and make you more money.
+And, as a bonus, I’ve added some notes about live chat agents and chatbots (A.I. bots) so you can compare them with FAQ Bots.

-Unfortunately, most users demand the website operators to be online all the time.
-It’s an irrational behavior of users and we still need to address the problem.
-But we don’t need to be reckless and choose the first live support service that comes into mind.
-There are an array of options with FAQ Bots being one them.
+Unfortunately, most users demand that website operators be online all the time.
+That being said, you don’t need to be reckless and choose the first live support service that comes to mind.
+There is an array of good options, of which FAQ Bots belong.

-FAQ Bots can serve your users on all your pages and operate continuously through the day and night.
+FAQ Bots can serve users on all pages, and operate continuously through the day and night.

-A bonus of having a 24/7 autonomous bot is you receive a continuous data stream of interaction, questions, and email addresses.
-Your user engagement data starts to fill out throughout the day and trends can start to form once you are collecting a continuous amount of data.
+The bonus of having a 24/7 autonomous bot is the continuous data stream of interaction, questions, and email addresses you receive.
+Your user engagement data starts to fill out and trends start to form.

 FAQ bots usually range from free to $20 per month.